About Physical Therapy Marketing Plans & Ideas

 Storyboards bring your marketing plan to life.
 They are the most important part of any marketing plan.
 They are a reflection of everything in the plan as they show the branding elements, the messaging strategy, competitive slant, target audience, and the product-service positioning.

 For example, download a sample storyboard from our Workers Compensation executive letter collection.
 See if you can use it to describe most of the key elements of the marketing plan for WC services.

 What do you think?

 The board becomes the embodiment of all the key elements of a workers comp marketing plan.
 If your storyboards hit the mark, you’re headed in the right direction.

-Imagine how easy it is to go from this sample storyboard to a live executive mail campaign supported by billboards, digital display ads, broadcast ads, an email series, or whatever format makes sense.
+Imagine how easy it is to go from this sample storyboard to a mail campaign supported by billboards, digital display ads, broadcast ads, an email series, or whatever format makes sense.

 A marketing plan without a collection of storyboards lacks the most essential ingredient – the expression of the practitioner’s VISION.
-Although the boards bring the plan to life, that doesn’t guarantee results.
+But although the boards bring the plan to life, that doesn’t guarantee results.
 To get results and to maximum your marketing leverage, the concept needs to be appealing in the marketplace.
 Gauging the appeal of your message is not that hard.
 You just need to test.

 Testing Your Plan In The Market – From Vision To Storyboard

 Obviously, as mentioned above, much of the marketing plan is conceptual, a vision.
 Once the concepts become storyboards, you’re ready to test.
 Testing is another topic entirely, but what you need to know for your marketing plan is that the only tests you should care about are live campaigns.
 That’s because it’s easy to KILL an appealing concept in the crib by relying exclusively on staff and friends to stand in for real live consumers.
 That doesn’t mean you shouldn’t listen to input from staff and friends, but be careful!

 The best storyboards are created with four things: